 If God has blessed you with the incredible gift of talent for creative expression, you'll find a vibrant, thriving musical community at Malone.

-For music majors and non-majors alike, our musical ensembles provide opportunities for musical growth, relationship-building, and creative outlet which can enhance whatever degree you pursue.
+For music majors and non-majors alike, our musical ensembles provide opportunities for musical growth, relationship-building, and

 Whether you sing or play the piano or a symphonic instrument, we encourage you to participate in our choirs, bands, and other small ensembles.
 You will grow as a musician and gain other skills which can be used long into your professional life.